Ultra-faint dwarfs in a Milky Way context: Introducing the Mint Condition DC Justice League Simulations

 We trace all main progenitors with at least 100 particles at $z=0$ back in time, and include in our final sample those galaxies with at least 10 star particles and 1000 dark matter particles prior to mass loss due to interactions with the central halo.
 This corresponds to a peak dark matter halo mass of M$_\mathrm{peak}\ge10^{7.25}$~M$_\sun$.
-For resolving structural properties of the galaxies, we require at least 50 star particles.
+For resolving structural properties of the galaxies, we require at least 50 star particles; therefore, half-light radii and mass-to-light ratios within the half-light radius are only calculated down to the 50 star particle limit, or $M_V\sim-5$, while other properties are calculated across the entire sample, down to $M_V\sim-3$.
 Table~\ref{table:properties} shows the number of galaxies in our sample that meet our resolution criteria, along with the basic properties of the two Milky Way-like halos.

 Further analysis was performed using the \textsc{pynbody} analysis code \citep{pynbody}.
 Galaxy magnitudes and luminosities are calculated by interpolating on a grid of metallicities and ages, using Padova simple stellar population isochrones \citep{Marigo2008, Girardi2010}\footnote{\url{http://stev.oapd.inaf.it/cgi-bin/cmd}}.
 We make no corrections for dust extinction; we expect dust to have little impact in the dwarf galaxy regime focused on in this work.